ansible-community/ansible.im/bots/README.md

 # Ansible Bot Config Storage

 Some bots can pull their config from an external source.
-Souch bots are configured here.
+Such bots are configured here.

 ## NewsBot